Abstract Goerss-Hopkins theory: Toda obstruction theory

 \begin{proof} To fix notation, let $M \hookrightarrow H_{*}P$ be the smallest $\mathbb{F}_{p}$-linear subspace freely acted on by the Bockstein which contains all elements of degree $d \leq k$.
 Observe that since $\mathbb{F}_{p}[\beta] / \beta^{2}$ is concentrated in only two degrees, $M$ has no elements in degrees above $k+1$.

-Since $P$ is $p$-complete, it admits a cell structure where the cells are in one-to-one correspondence with a chosen basis of $H_{*}P$ over $\mathbb{F}_{p}$.
-Let us choose a cell structure which corresponds to a basis in which $M_{k+1} \subseteq H_{k+1}P$ is spanned by a subset of the basis elements of the latter.

-Then, we observe that $M$ can be realized as homology of a subcomplex of $P$, namely of the $k$-skeleton together with those $(k+1)$-cells which correspond to basis elements of $M$.
+Since $P$ is a finite $p$-complete spectrum, it admits a minimal cell structure where the cells are in one-to-one correspondence with any chosen basis of $H_{*}P$ over $\mathbb{F}_{p}$, see \cite[Theorem 3.3]{baker2004minimal}.
+We can choose a basis for $M_{k+1}$, extend it to a basis of $H_*P$, and consider the corresponding cell structure on $P$.
+Then, $M$ can be realized as the homology of a subcomplex of $P$, namely of the $k$-skeleton together with those $(k+1)$-cells which correspond to basis elements of $M$.
 This subcomplex is the sought after finite spectrum $Q$. \end{proof}

 The following is the main result of this section.

 \begin{thm} Let $M$ be a $H_{*}H$-comodule bounded from below.
 Then, the Goerss-Hopkins tower for realizations of $M$ converges; that is, the diagram

 where $\mathcal{M}_{n}^{M} := \mathcal{M}_{n} \times _{\mathcal{M}_{0}^{M}} \{ M \}$, is a limit diagram of $\infty$-categories. \end{thm}